-We’ve explored 25 creative ways to send sympathy and support when there’s a funeral.
-These suggestions for funeral gifts (that don’t happen to include flowers) offer love and help for the bereaved in five categories:
+We’ve explored 29 creative ways to send sympathy and support when there’s a funeral.
+These suggestions for funeral gifts (that don’t happen to include sending flower arrangements) offer help and condolences for the bereaved in five categories:

 - A donation to the funeral costs

 - Your time: run errands, house sit, walk dogs, grocery shop, etc.

 - Tasks you can do during and after the funeral

 - A gift certificate to a house-cleaning service